Answering “Tell Me About Yourself” in Interviews: 3 Key Steps

-The best answer to "tell me about yourself" follows a three-part structure backed by psychological research:
+Well, to make matters easier for you, the best answer to "tell me about yourself" follows a three-part structure backed by psychological research!

 Professional interview strategy for how to introduce yourself in an interview: